houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/providers/map-provider.md

-# OpenStreetMap
+# Open Street Maps

-The OpenStreetMap (OSM) is the world map built by a community of developers; it is free to use under an open license.
-It allows you to view geographical data in a collaborative way from anywhere on the earth.
-The OSM map provides small tile images to display the map area in the Maps component.
+The OpenStreetMap (OSM) is the online map provider built by a community of developers; it is free to use under an open license.
+It allows to view geographical data in a collaborative way from anywhere on the earth.
+The OSM map provides small tile images based on our requests and combines those images into a single image to display the map area in the Maps component.

-## Add OpenStreetMap
+## Adding OpenStreetMap

-One of the most important features in EJ2 Maps component is the built-in online map provider support.
-By using this feature, you can render OpenStreetMap in the maps component.
-This provides the ability to visualize street map tiles without using any external shape files.

-You can enable this feature by setting the value of `layerType` property to `OSM`
+The OSM map can be rendered using by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property value as "**OSM**".

 {% aspTab template="maps/map-providers/osm", sourceFiles="osm.cs" %}

 {% endaspTab %}

+### Changing the tile server of the OpenStreetMap

+The OSM tile server can be changed by setting the tile URL in the `UrlTemplate` property.
+For more details about the OSM tile server, refer [here](https://wiki.openstreetmap.org/wiki/Tiles).

 ## Zooming and panning

-You can zoom and pan the OSM maps layer.
-Zooming helps you get a closer look at a particular area on a map for in-depth analysis.
-Panning helps you to move a map around to focus the targeted area.
+The OSM maps layer can be zoomed and panned.
+Zooming helps to get a closer look at a particular area on a map for in-depth analysis.
+Panning helps to move a map around to focus the targeted area.

 {% aspTab template="maps/map-providers/osmzoom", sourceFiles="osmzoom.cs" %}